heyx3/WFCpp/README.md

 ## Structure

-The project has one Visual C++ solution with four projects, plus an Unreal Engine 4 project:
+The project has one Visual C++ solution with four projects.
+The Unreal Engine plugin is kept in a different repo (linked above).

 ### WFC++

-The actual algorithm code is in the WFC++ project.
-When built, it creates the .dll, .lib, and .h/.hpp files in the "Build" folder.
+The *WFC++* project contains the actual algorithm code.
+When built (apart from Unreal) it creates the .dll, .lib, and .h/.hpp files in the "Build" folder.

 The code files are split into the following categories, all of which are inside the `WFC` namespace: